-This project opened a window into the parallel universe of research and development underpinning our use of contemporary electronics.
-Much of the aim was to to reposition the brand’s design technology as the “soul” of an object, rather than its exterior shape and styling and build an exhibition about the non-visible aspects of sound design.
+The exhibition had two purposes: to open a window into the parallel universe of research and development that underpins our use of contemporary electronics, and to reposition the Sony brand’s design technology as the ‘soul’ of an object, rather than its exterior shape and styling, with an exploration of the non-visible aspects of sound design.